Why Visit Pizzo?

 Pizzo is a short train ride north of Tropea, so it makes a good day trip if you're based in Tropea.

-By plane: fly into Lamezia Terme airport; buses or taxis will take you the 2 kms to the station, or you can pick up a car rental at the airport - best is to book it beforehand.
-The train journey takes around 20-30 minutes, depending on the train.
+By plane: Fly into Lamezia Terme airport; buses or taxis are available to take you the short distance to the Lamezia Terme station, or you can pick up a rental car at the airport—best to book it beforehand.
+Once at Lamezia Terme station, hop on a regional train.
+The train journey takes around 20-30 minutes.

-By car: If you're driving, Pizzo is easily accessible via the A3 motorway, which connects the town to other cities in Calabria and beyond.
-The journey from Lamezia Terme takes around 30 minutes by car.
+By car: If you're driving, Pizzo is easily accessible via the A2 motorway, which connects the town to other cities in Calabria and beyond.
+The journey by car from Lamezia Terme takes around 30 minutes.

 By train: